Gonzalo Carrera

 Gonzalo Carrera is a Spanish keyboard player who has performed in several progressive rock bands.
-He is best known as a former member of the British progressive rock bands Landmarq (2002–2005) and more recently Karnataka (2005–2010).
+He is best known as a former member of the British progressive rock bands Landmarq (2002–2005) and Karnataka (2005–2010, 2018–2022).

 Carrera has also previously worked with Spanish progressive rock band Galadriel and British-American progressive rock band Quasar, as well as on solo projects by former members of Hawkwind (Huw Lloyd-Langton), Jethro Tull (Clive Bunker and Glenn Cornick), Karnataka (Nick May), The Nice (David O'List), and Yes (Peter Banks).